GoofyNokia3001/HTML-CSS/README.md

 ### Description

-This is projects that i created myself only using picture as example for html page
+This is projects that i created myself only using picture as example for html page.
+Howers, transitions and other functions were used.

 ### Gallery of project